victorizbitskiy/ziyf/README.md

 | ZIYF                        | On (X) or Off('')                                                   |
 | ZIYF_FACE                   | Mr. Incredible (1) or Doomguy (2)                                   |

+## Got questions?
+If you have questions or general suggestions, don't hesitate to submit a new [(GitHub issue)](https://github.com/victorizbitskiy/ziyf/issues/new).

 ## Legal disclaimer
 This extension was made for non-profit, educational purposes.
 Faces are only used as an example.
 All rights and credit go directly to its rightful owners.